codefarma/wprx-todolist/readme.md

 Reference:
 https://github.com/codefarma/wprx-todolist/commit/fcbc48eaf0925ad42758a7ca29994d54eee6fe05

-Now you can create a new task for your todo list that you created earlier by visiting the edit screen of the todo list.
+Now you can create a new task for your todo list that you created earlier by visiting the edit screen of the todo list and going to the "Tasks" tab.
 Click the "Create Task" button and fill in the details and then click 'Save'.

 * Title: Complete the tutorial
 * List Id: 1